 3. Shark Week

 I’ve never understood, and I never will.
 I like Jaws as much as the next person, but A WHOLE WEEK?
-Is this really a #JusticeForSharks protest that I’m just missing?
+Is this actually some kind of #JusticeForSharks protest that I’m just missing?
 It’s like a miniature Comic Con dedicated to only shark-based programming.
 The sheer excitement from the shark fans result in shark related headlines and hashtags.
 Every year, it becomes a worldwide trend.
 Shark costumes and oceanic memes are also involved.
 I thought it was just a joke for most of my life, but it’s taken very seriously.

 5. Fast Food

 The American Dream of obesity, everyone.
 There is a fast food chain on every corner.
 The logos are visible from every highway, some of them becoming internationally famous.
 (McDonalds much?)
 We are effective in many ways, but health is not one of them.
 Drive-thrus are part of the most successful American businesses.
 They will never go out of style, with their dollar menus and convenience.
-We should lower the prices of salads and organic selections.
+We should lower the prices of salads and organic selections to help lower the rates of heart attacks.
 Our hearts and cholesterols would benefit.

-There has been natural separation since the beginning.
+There has been natural separation since the beginning of time.
 It hasn’t gotten any better.
 In areas like race, class, political parties, etc., we naturally stick with whom we are similar.
 At times, I don’t believe we do it intentionally.
-Other times, it’s easier to stay in our lanes, so we avoid the merge.
+Other times, it’s just easier to stay in our lanes, so we avoid the merge.
 Imagine if we forgot about labels and groups, and focused on the people as a whole.
-We are all people.
+We are all people, yes?
 We are all in this together.
 In our smaller circumstances, we forget about the bigger picture… COMRADERIE.

-Anyways, we are an integral country to this world, full of opportunities and freedom to be.
+Anyways, we are an integral country to this world, full of opportunities and freedom.
 Yes or no?